dtekcth/data101/src/workshop.md

 "Terminal: Create New Terminal".

 In the terminal window, run the following commands one after another.
 Make sure to replace the email address and your name with the correct ones.
+When you have copied the text it can be pasted using !kbd[!ctrl+shift+v].

 ```bash
 git config --global core.editor "code --wait"